Ayush632/Music_Player/README.md

 # Music_Player
-It is a androis application which helps to manage playlist and play songs stored in local storage
+It is a android application which helps to manage playlist and play songs stored in local storage